Note

 Event Trail Filter (STC/Trail)

-Gen4.1 and IMX636 sensors have a filter to cancel redundant information.
+Gen4.1, IMX636 and GenX320 sensors have a filter to cancel redundant information.
 This filter considers successive events of the same polarity generated in a short time as burst, and will remove some of the events depending on the chose option:

 Spatio-Temporal-Contrast (STC) retains the second event of a burst.
 Hence, STC filters out isolated events.
 STC comes in two versions (STC_CUT_TRAIL and STC_KEEP_TRAIl) that allows to choose if the trail of events after the second one should be removed (CUT) or kept (KEEP).